Ozzyboshi/AmigaPouetDownloader/README.md

 - A classic amiga with 1 meg of ram, hard drive and a connection to the internet + tcp/ip stack.

 The PC and the Amiga must be able to talk at IP level, in particular the Amiga must be able to reach the PC at the port specified inside the docker-compose.yml (default is port 9999).

 WARNING!!!!
-If possible dont use a public in cloud machine, it would be better to secure the PC in a private network since there are no security mechanism to prevent unauthorized download access.
+If possible don't use a public in cloud machine, it would be better to secure the PC in a private network since there are no security mechanism to prevent unauthorized download access.

 These are my setups where this script has been succesfully tested:
 - A500 plus + Indivision ACA500Plus - wb3.1 - 1MB of Chip - Plipbox + Roadshow